Episode 4 - Implementation

 Ieva: It means that the body implementing the financial instrument can open an account in their name and on behalf of the managing authority, or set up financial instruments, as a block of finance, which then this fund manager will be managing.

-In terms of selection, the new regulation dealt with this very briefly, without, for example specific reference to the different types of entity that may be appointed for example?
+In terms of selection, the new regulation dealt with this very briefly, without specific reference to the different types of entity that may be appointed for example?
 However, the regulation has been developed further.
 Could you perhaps run us through these changes?

 Yes, indeed, you correctly point out that fi‑compass recently published a Knowledge Hub report on selection and we will add the link to the transcription of this podcast on our website as well.
 Now, Oana, let’s talk about the Annex that sets out the requirements for two documents – the strategy document required and the Funding Agreement.
 What are the key elements required under these Annex?